-6 linked complaints from 2014/15 are to be considered in the immediate future by the Standards Sub-Committee at a full hearing following the receipt of the completed investigation report in November 2015 where the Investigator has found a breach of the Code of Conduct.
+5 linked complaints from 2014/15 were considered by the Standards Sub-Committee at a full hearing following the receipt of the completed investigation report where the Investigator has found breaches of the Code of Conduct.
+The Sub-Committee determined, following the full hearings, breach of the Code of Conduct for Members by 1 former member of the Council in relation to all 5 linked complaints.

-The investigation reports of 3 other complaints from 2014/15, where the Investigator has found no breach of the Code of Conduct, are to be received by the Standards Sub-Committee as soon as possible.
+The investigation reports of 3 other complaints from 2014/15, where the Investigator has found no breach of the Code of Conduct, were also received by the Standards Sub-Committee.
+The Sub-Committee accepted the findings of the Investigating